Select Window Systems Logo Link

 Preparing to paint uPVC

-There are a number of preparatory steps you need to take before attempting to paint over uPVC.
+You need to take several preparatory steps before attempting to paint over uPVC.
 The first is thoroughly cleaning all surfaces to remove stains, debris and dirt.
 This will help ensure the paint adheres well to the surface.
 Sand the surfaces with an abrasive gently.
 This allows the paint to adhere to the surface.
 Be careful not to use coarse sandpaper or to rub too hard, as any scratches may show through in the paint. uPVC is an unforgiving surface and will highlight brush marks, ridges or paint drips.

 Painting a uPVC window or door